INEC: Over 2.2m PVCs uncollected in Lagos, Abuja

-The Independent National Electoral Commission (INEC) said over 2.2 million Permanent Voter’s Cards (PVCs) are yet to be collected by their owners at its Lagos and Abuja offices, as at December 26.
+The Independent National Electoral Commission (INEC) said over 2.2 million permanent voter’s cards (PVCs) were yet to be collected by their owners at its Lagos and Abuja offices, as at December 26, 2022.

 A breakdown of the figure showed that Lagos has an outstanding 1, 693, 963 PVCs yet to be collected, while that of Abuja was 460, 643.

-According the report made available on Saturday, out of a total of 7, 510, 491 PVCs received from the national headquarters, 5, 816, 528, were collected by their owners, as at December 26.
+According the report made available yesterday, out of a total of 7, 510, 491 PVCs received from national headquarters, 5, 816, 528, were collected by their owners, as at December 26.

 The figure in Abuja showed that 75, 324 PVCs were distributed, as at December 24.